mikemartinez99/RGenEDA/vignettes/introduction.md

 ## Sample Eucliden distances with hierarchical clustering

-To visualize replicate similarity, we can plot Euclidean distances between samples using the `distanceHeatmap` function.
+To visualize replicate similarity, we can plot Euclidean distances between samples using the `PlotDistances` function.
 Darker colors indicate higher similarity, while lighter colors represent dissimilar samples.
 This provides a quick assessment of replicate quality and metadata features that drive clustering.
 To save heatmaps that are